-NT 1 XXY 1 T 1 Excellent Needs Work Weak A. 1.
-C. 1.
-Goals as a Goals are clearly Goals are articulated Articulation of goals is teacher/advisor: What articulated and specific although they may be unfocused, incomplete, are my 5-year goals for and go beyond the too broad or not specific or missing.
-(10 or less the future as an knowledg e level, to the discipline.
+Excellent Weak Excenent Needs Work vv cak Goals as a Goals are clearly Goals are articulated Articulation of goals is teacher/advisor: What articulated and specific although they may be unfocused, incomplete, are my 5-year goals for and go beyond the too broad or not specific or missing.
+(10 or less the future as an knowledge level, to the discipline.
 Goals Points) Agriculture, Food and including goals that are focus on basic Natural Resources specific, measureable, knowledge, ignoring Educator? attainable, relevant, and SMART processes.
-(15 III timed (SMART) Points) H1M appropriately.
-Goals 700 HI COM TO are concise but not THE RESERVE OF THE PARTY OF THE exhaustive.
-(20 Points) The state of the s Background - Descriptions of Descriptions of Descriptions of Developing as a practices are complete. practices are connected practices are not teacher/advisor: How Specific examples are to goals.
+(15 timed (SMART) Points) appropriately.
+Goals are concise but not exhaustive.
+(20 Points) Background - Descriptions of Descriptions of Descriptions of Developing as a practices are complete. practices are connected practices are not teacher/advisor: How Specific examples are to goals.
 Methods are connected to goals.
-If did you get to where you provided that enlighten described but there is an attempt at are today?
-What are the the reader to the generically, no articulating description unique aspects of your teacher-advisor examples of the of practices, it is basic AFNR program that set processes.
+If did you get to where provid ed that enlighten described but there is an attempt at you are today?
+What the reader to the generically, no articulating description are the unique aspects teacher-advisor examples of the of practices, it is basic of your AFNR program processes.
 (20 Points) instructor's practices and unreflective.
-(10 or you apart from other are explained within the less Points) AFNR programs? context of AFNR 1 0 Education.
-(15 Points) Strengths, weaknesses Specific examples of Strengths and Goals are improvement and goals: What are the strengths and weaknesses are are not articulated or strengths and weaknesses weaknesses reflect described, but not in mentioned only in of background and challenges of the connection to goals and passing.
-(10 or less program and what are the AFNR teaching classroom Points) goals you would like to environment. teaching/youth , accomplish in the way of Articulated goals relate leadership methods. youth leadership for the to the weaknesses in Description is too next 5 years? the areas of classroom general, with no learning and youth reference to the leadership.
+(10 or that set yo u apart fr om are explained within the less Points) other AFNR programs? context of AFNR Education.
+(15 Points) Strengths, weaknesses Specific examples of Strengths and Goals are improvement and goals: What are the strengths and weaknesses are are not articulated or strengths and weaknesses reflect described, but not in mentioned only in weaknesses of challenges of the connection to goals and passing.
+(10 or less background and AFNR teaching classroom Points) program and what are environment. teaching/youth the goals you would like Articulated goals relate leadership methods. to accomplish in the to the weaknesses in Description is too way of youth leadership the areas of classroom general, with no for the next 5 years? learning and youth reference to the leadership.
 (20 Points) motivation behind the goals for improvement.
-There is no clear connection between the goals and priorities for improving programmatic practices.
-(15 Points) (12 I ollito)
+There is no clear connection between the goals and priorities for

-Action Plan: Based on The action plan Action plan is Action plan lacks the goals articulated provides a detailed, addressed but in a clarity and there is no above, what actions will coherent definition of cursory manner or in a connection to PGP.
-(10 you take to achieve these each of the goals for way that isolates it from or less Points) goals?
-What is the time professional the rest of the PGP.
-(15 line for achieving these improvement.
-Points) goals Demonstrates SMART processes to achieve success in the goals.
-(20 Points) 7,000 Resources, Grammar, Resources are Resources are included, No resources are and APA Style: What appropriate to goals of however do not relate to included.
+Action Plan: Based on the goals articulated above, what actions will you take to achieve these goals?
+What is the time line for achieving these goals?
+The action plan provides a detailed, coherent definition of each of the goals for professional improvement.
+Demonstrates SMART processes to achieve success in the goals.
+(20 Points) improving programmatic practices.
+(15 Points) Action plan is addressed but in a cursory manner or in a way that isolates it from the rest of the PGP.
+(15 Points) Action plan lacks clarity and there is no connection to PGP.
+(10 or less Points) Resources, Grammar, Resources are Resources are included, No resources are and APA Style: What appropriate to goals of however do not relate to included.
 Grammatical resources did you use to the professional growth the overall PGP.
-There challenges with the develop your action plan plan (PGP).
-No are grammatical errors PGP make the (works cited)? grammatical issues in the PGP, however are document difficult to with the PGP.
+There challenges with the develop your action plan (PGP).
+No are grammatical errors PGP make the plan (works cited)? grammatical issues in the PGP, however are document difficult to with the PGP.
 PGP is not significant to the understand.
-No APA consistent with APA overall readability of style is adhered to in style (See syllabus for the document.
+No APA consistent with APA overall readability of style is adhered to in style (See syll abus fo r the document.
 APA the development of the APA resource).
 (20 style is not adhered.
 PGP.
 (10 or less Points) Points)